My Photography & Travel Guide To Ghent, Belgium

 Where to Eat

-4. Pakhuis: A stylish brasserie and bar in a beautifully converted 19th-century warehouse.
-Good for lunch or dinner, with an eclectic menu and a buzzing atmosphere that captures the energy of Ghent's creative character.
+Pakhuis is a brasserie and bar in a beautifully converted 19th-century warehouse on Schuurkenstraat.
+Good for lunch or dinner, with an eclectic menu and the kind of buzzing, creative atmosphere that captures what Ghent is at its best.

-5. De Superette: Bakery and restaurant concept on Geldmunt.
-Good for brunch or a casual meal.
-Verify current status before visiting as hours and availability can change.
+De Superette on Geldmunt is worth knowing for brunch or a casual meal.
+A bakery and restaurant concept that does simple things well.
+Verify current status before visiting as hours can shift.

 Getting Around Ghent